South Seattle College

 - Forty-seven percent of direct enrollees from Road Map Project high schools attend a CTC, with most enrolling in CTCs within the Road Map Project region.

 - There are clear enrollment patterns for each of the seven Road Map Project school districts.
-For example, 78 percent of Federal Way Public Schools students who enrolled in postsecondary education right after high school did so at Highline College.
+For example, 78 percent of Federal Way Public Schools students who enrolled in a local community or technical college right after high school did so at Highline College.

 Accompanying the report is a two-page summary, a dashboard that provides additional data on CTCs, and a visual summary designed for college and school district dialogue around key findings.